bryango/cheznix/README.md

 # nix intro

-- install from pacman for the root `nix-daemon`, following [the wiki](https://wiki.archlinux.org/title/Nix)
 - `profile`: virtual environments, managed with `nix profile`
 - `registry`: index of packages (flakes), managed with `nix registry`
 - `channels`: _deprecated_, special `profiles` which contain snapshots of the `nixpkgs` repo